The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

 Bear Pro Hybrid Mattress

 The best non-toxic mattress brands aren’t cheap, but Bear proves you can still buy an eco-friendly bed at a price that won’t break the bank.
-Their Pro Hybrid is Greenguard Gold certified, which means it is scientifically proven to meet some of the world’s most rigorous third-party standards for chemical exposures and pollutants.
+Its Pro Hybrid is GreenGuard Gold certified, which means it’s scientifically proven to meet some of the world’s most rigorous third-party standards for chemical exposures and pollutants.
 You’ll sleep more soundly knowing there are no traces of VOCs, formaldehyde, phthalates or other nasty toxins you can’t pronounce.
 It also uses CertiPUR-US certified foams and fiberglass-free fire protection.

 And this best affordable non-toxic mattress pick doesn’t skimp on comfort.
 “This mattress uses premium hyper-soft cooling gel and individually wrapped coils to provide support and pressure-point relief, while also keeping you cool throughout the night,” says Abby Wood, a sleep health content associate at Mattress Nerd.
-Hot sleepers should also check out the best cooling mattresses to banish sweaty slumbers.
+An affordable, non-toxic cooling mattress?
+What more could you want?

 - Lifetime warranty